Menu

 NEXT UP ON this.
 Next Icon

-When you’re furiously cramming for an exam, it can feel like you’ve entered a vortex of stress, and exercise is probably the furthest thing from your mind.
+When you’re furiously cramming for an exam, it can feel like you’ve entered a vortex of stress, and physical activity is probably the furthest thing from your mind.

-How does exercise decrease stress and aid study?
+How does physical activity decrease stress and aid study?

-If you find yourself becoming overwhelmed by pre-exam stress and unable to focus after hours of reading, exercise is actually one of the best things you can do to stay mentally sharp.
+If you find yourself becoming overwhelmed by pre-exam stress and unable to focus after hours of reading, physical activity is actually one of the best things you can do to stay mentally sharp.

-‘15 to 30 minutes of exercise would be really useful.
+‘15 to 30 minutes of physical activity is really useful.
 It would be a good study break as well,’ Assoc.
 Prof. Fraser says.

-If relaxation is key, try yoga or deep breathing exercises.
+If relaxation is your goal, try yoga or deep breathing exercises.

 ‘Those sorts of exercises, as long as they’re not intense, can lower your heart rate and make you feel calmer,’ he says.
 ‘But you’d balance that with a little bit of aerobic exercise.’